ui3TD/Idol-Manager-Unfair_plus/README.md

 - Single PVs have success chances increased by 33% so that they are more reliable in mid to late game but the crit success bonus has decreased to balance it.
 - Fake Scandal crit success bonus increased significantly so that it's more enticing.
 It is the fastest single marketing method to grow fans.
 - When releasing a single, the penalty for a decrease in fame and appeal now only considers past singles of the same group, so that sister groups are more independent.
+- Theater attendance increased for 'everyone', 'casual' and age groups so that it is balanced with 'male' and 'female'.
 - Training vocal/dance stamina reduced to 1 pt/day so that it's a bit more worth it.
 It takes on average 2 years to recoup on opportunity costs.
 It's more efficient if the girl is lower in skill or if the girl is in the front of senbatsu.
 - World tours give 3.5x more fans to compensate for stamina limitation.
 - Single genres/lyrics/choreo appeals overhauled so that none are clearly better, and so that negative effects are reduced to encourage trying new combinations.